rishavrajjain/Nas-Academy/README.md

-# nas_academy_assignment_application
+# Nas_Academy_assignment_application

-A new Flutter project.

 ## File Structure

 The application uses Provider for managing state and is structured into model and page.
-Click the add button to add elements to the list
+Click the add button to add elements to the list and the items gets added to the list

 ## Getting Started